 ‘Let us remember: One book, one pen, one child, and one teacher can change the world.’ – Malala Yousafzai

-*NOTE: The title of this post is a line from The Flower Kings’ Silent Graveyards.
+*NOTE: The title of this post is the title of a song by Graham Parker.